fensorechase/LLMs_SDOH_Integration/README.md

 ## LLM Experiments
-For zero-shot and 1-shot inference of SDOH Domains for AHRQ and NaNDA variables, please use the commands in `commands` folder for experiments.
+For zero-shot and 1-shot inference of SDOH Domains for AHRQ and NaNDA variables, please use the commands in `LLM_SDOH_annotation/commands` folder for experiments.